openSUSE/news-o-o/_posts/2011-03-02-opensuse-11-4-and-kde-2.markdown

 [![LibreOffice on 11.4](/wp-content/uploads/2011/03/snapshot27.png)](http://news.opensuse.org/2011/03/02/opensuse-11-4-and-kde-2/snapshot27/)
-With the latest KDE Plasma Netbook and Desktop Workspaces and the many updated KDE applications as well as the latest development tools and libraries, openSUSE 11.4 will offer a stellar experience for desktop users. openSUSE is the home of many KDE developers and contributors, which shows in the polished KDE products and the latest KDE updates which we make available for all supported openSUSE releases.Â Of course openSUSE ships the latest GNOME, XFCE and LXDE for those who prefer other desktops and we ship many different applications, all of which work perfectly well with the Plasma Workspaces as well as other desktops.
+With the latest KDE Plasma Netbook and Desktop Workspaces and the many updated KDE applications as well as the latest development tools and libraries, openSUSE 11.4 will offer a stellar experience for desktop users. openSUSE is the home of many KDE developers and contributors, which shows in the polished KDE products and the latest KDE updates which we make available for all supported openSUSE releases.
+Of course openSUSE ships the latest GNOME, XFCE and LXDE for those who prefer other desktops and we ship many different applications, all of which work perfectly well with the Plasma Workspaces as well as other desktops.
 Stay tuned for an article about one of those applications, LibreOffice, coming soon!

 _Article contributed by Manu Gupta._